-A. Laboratory: Clinical laboratory services shall be available in-house on a 24-hour basis.
+A. Laboratory: Clinical laboratory services will be available in-house on a 24-hour basis.
 Phlebotomy technicians and/or nurses with special training in neonatal blood collection shall be available on a 24-hour basis.
-All chemical determinations must be done on micro volumes of blood: the remaining studies will be done on the smallest possible sample and micro techniques employed if such have been developed for a given test.
-The test or procedure must be the same at all times of the day.
+All chemical determinations will be done on micro volumes of blood: the remaining studies will be done on the smallest possible sample and micro techniques employed if such have been developed for a given test.
+The test or procedure will be the same at all times of the day.
 Point of care services should be encouraged.
+The following list details the recommended result times for specific laboratory tests:

-Lab: Micro Technique for Neonates \Within 15 minutes.
+Lab: Micro Technique for Neonates Within 15 minutes.